 The Canadian Veteran Freedom Riders (CVFR) is about supporting those veterans in need of assistance whenever possible, be it serving or retired, we also support others as the need arises, but our emphasis is on helping serving or retired military members and other organizations that also share the same goals.
 We also respect other clubs who hold the same values and convictions as we do and we hope that they respect us in the same manner.

-The CVFR is now getting close to starting it's seventh year since we stood up in March 2010 as an idea to have a riding club composed of military veterans and supporters.
+The CVFR is now in it's ninth year since we stood up in March 2010 as an idea to have a riding club composed of military veterans and supporters.
 We will continue to support the same vision we had when the club was started: To continue riding together, and enjoying each other’s company, while at the same time supporting the CF and others as much as we can.
 However, in order to do that, it is important that all members of a unit, not just the same few, participate and involve themselves in the club activities.
 Members can say they don't see anything happening, they haven't been doing anything, the unit doesn't get involved, etc; well folks, look in the mirror and say to yourself, “what can I do to get the unit involved in activities, what can I do to organize and get involved in things?” and not just in the CVFR but with other clubs that share our same mission and goals.

 I would like to welcome all who wish to join, but do not join just because you want to wear a riding club patch, join to be an involved and contributing member that works for the unit. and the CVFR as a whole.
 An example is the Allied Memorial Remembrance Ride (AMRR), an event which is international and for which I am the Canadian coordinator, and yet only a few units actively participate once a year to host the event in their community.
 Events such as the AMRR are an excellent way to show what we stand for and what we can achieve, but it can only be done by actively participating.
 There are units that are very active in their community and are recognized and respected for what they do, there are other units that we never hear from, and can only hope they are as active and helping support events and veterans in their locations.